fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 ## Did it work?
 We shall see…

-I'll add an update to this post a few months from now, when I've had a chance to see whether solo TTRPGs really do help me in my quest for creative freedom.
+I'll add an update to this post a few months from now, when I've had a chance to see, in the long run, whether solo TTRPGs really do help me in my quest for creative freedom.
 The worst-case scenario is that they'll become yet another form of practice that didn't stick, but at least I'll have given it a try.
 And who knows?
 Maybe you, dear reader, will be inspired to give it a try too.